 Medical Supplies and Durable Medical Equipment

 Medicare covers certain medical supplies used in your home health care, such as wound dressings and catheters.
-Durable medical equipment (DME) like wheelchairs, hospital beds, and oxygen equipment is covered separately under Medicare Part B, typically at 80% of the approved amount.
+Durable medical equipment (DME) like wheelchairs, hospital beds, and oxygen equipment is covered separately under Medicare Part B with a 20% coinsurance after your Part B deductible.

 What Home Health Services Does Medicare NOT Cover?